ranadeep-banik137/api-test-framework-testNg/README.md

 		Example : we have identified all the testdata inside src/main/resources/{defined entity value}/.....
 	Refer to the framework.

 + All test scenario details are mentioned above all the scenarios.

+## Run Tests Through TestNG :

++ Step 1 ->
+	set environment variable "URL" - Pass the url to which api to be called
++ Step 2 ->
+	entity Variable is already put in the static block of every test class as property variable Cannot be set while testNg run.
++ Step 3 ->
+	xml files available in "src/test/resources/test-suites/.." location.
+Need to customize as per the TEST run requirement.
+Introduced example xmls over there.
+You can add multiple testNg Files based on exeution form.
++ Step 4 ->
+	groups need to be introduced inside xml files as it categorizes which API Call to test for.

+## Run Tests Through Maven :

 ## Schemas Available For POST Call: